BlankCheng/FMNet.pytorch-DeepFunctionalMap/README.md

 ## Introduction
 This is a pytorch implementation of [Deep Functional Maps](https://arxiv.org/abs/1704.08686).
 Groundtruth labels of FAUST correspondence are not used.
 For efficiency, 2048 points are randomly sampled from 6890 points on original meshes.
 The results may not be bijective.
-Update:Visualization pairs of KeyPointNet is post-processed by PMF to be bijective, while faust pairs are not.
+**Update:** Visualization pairs of KeyPointNet is post-processed by PMF to be bijective, while faust pairs are not.

 ## Usage
 Build shot calculator: